apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

     with asynchronous discharge (i.e., the caller does not wait for finish of transaction discharge and proceed with invocation of next operations, but, the transaction eventually get discharged).

-`AsyncAutoCommitTransaction` is used to invoke enueueing and dequeueing operations when `client` does not need transaction but broker implementation semantic requires passing `ServerTransaction` object.
+`AsyncAutoCommitTransaction` is used to invoke enqueueing and dequeueing operations when `client` does not need transaction but broker implementation semantic requires passing `ServerTransaction` object.

 `AutoCommitTransaction` is used to run a number of messaging operations requiring atomicity, for example,